 As far as the sandwiches go, stick with the Classic Fried Chicken Sandwich ($13) served on a potato bun with buttermilk coleslaw and Frank’s Red Hot sauce, or try something a little bit different with the Chicken Fried Mushroom Sammy ($13), which features Hen of the Woods mushrooms, buttermilk coleslaw and Frank’s Red Hot sauce.
 Both sandwiches can be turned into combos for an extra $5 and include a choice of side and a drink (pop or water).

-Brandon Olsen’s The Grateful Chicken is located at 111 Richmond St. W., inside Chef’s Hall, and is open Monday to Wednesday from 11 a.m. to 9 p.m., Thursdays from 11 a.m. to 10 p.m., and Friday to Saturday from 11 a.m. to 11 p.m.
-All orders can be picked up for free, or delivered for a fee of $4.99.
+Brandon Olsen’s The Grateful Chicken is located at 111 Richmond St. W., inside Chef’s Hall, and is open Tuesday from 11 a.m. until 9 p.m., and Wednesday to Saturday from 11 a.m. until 10 p.m.